Excel VBA: Retrieving Outlook Address Book Values

 2. Once the Visual Basic for Applications window opens, go to the Tools menu and select References….

-3. From the References dialog box, check/enable Microsoft Outlook 16.0 Object Library.
+3. From the References dialog box, enable Microsoft Outlook 16.0 Object Library.

 4. Click the OK button.